-A small garden doesn’t need to cramp your design flair; in some ways it can really focus your mind.
+Lack of space needn't cramp your design flair; and small garden ideas can really focus your mind.

 Smaller gardens, patios and roof terraces can be wonderfully low-maintenance, with no lawns to mow or trees, shrubs and hedges to prune.
 Small gardens are also great spaces to get more creative, as even the smallest additions, from pretty floor tiles to stylish accessories, will have a dramatic effect.

 No space for a pond?
-Fill an oversized pot or urn with water and water lillies instead.
+The latest garden trends are seeing an oversized pot or urn with water and water lillies instead.
 There are also plenty of compact water features around, try Cox & Cox for a selection.

 Or, for something more flexible than borders, go for potted plants and greenery which can easily be moved around and interchanged if plants die.
 Not much space for plants?
 Think vertically.
 If budget is no issue, invest in creating a striking living wall, or for rental spaces or something more budget-friendly, arrange potted herbs and plants on high shelves instead, freeing up floor space.